 18. Can agency staff be furloughed under the Coronavirus Job Retention Scheme?

 Agency staff can be furloughed if they’re on your payroll.
-If they’re employed by an umbrella company and on their payroll then the umbrella company can furlough them.
+If they’re employed by an umbrella company and on their payroll, the umbrella company can furlough them.

 Speak to both the worker and the agency to find the best arrangement for your business and the individual concerned.

-The same applies to Limb workers, which are also known as dependent contractors – if they are on your payroll then you can furlough them and then claim.
+The same applies to Limb workers, who are also known as dependent contractors – if they’re on your payroll, you can furlough them and then claim.